tsadimas/decision-survey-platform/paper.md

 ![Create Alternatives](create_alternatives "fig:")
 [fig:create~a~lternatives]

-### Assigning to users and publishing for answers {#assigning-to-users-and-publishing-for-answers .unnumbered}
+## Assigning to users and publishing for answers

 When the survey is created, the next step is to assign users to fill in the survey.
 This can be achieved by pressing the Set User to Research